partha20in/perfectNumber/README.md

 ### Project Overview ###

-To build a simple  microservice running on the JVM and embedded webserver jetty, it manages to take a number or range of numbers and find the Perfect Number list.
+To build a simple  microservice running on the JVM and embedded webserver jetty ,build automation tool Gradle, and it manages to take a number or range of numbers and find the Perfect Number list.

 ### Application structure ###